 A gas furnace should also be serviced at least once a year, whether it’s in the spring or in the fall.
 Annual maintenance, including a thorough examination and cleaning of the parts that commonly malfunction, such as air filter, fan motor, pilot light, and heat exchanger, can usually prevent major problems.
 Example:

-This is one of the most dangerous situation that can happen as a result of not servicing your furnace regularly.
-When the heat exchanger cracks, your furnace could leak carbon monoxide inside your home, in large quantities.
-This could be very dangerous to your family’s health.
+One of the most dangerous situation that can happen as a result of not servicing your furnace regularly.
+When the heat exchanger cracks, your furnace could leak large quantity of carbon monoxide inside your home.
+This could be very dangerous to your family’s health and can lead to death.
 Safety inspection on furnace heat exchanger should be done before each cold season begins by checking for cracks or water leak marks.
-Deadly gases can easily seep through cracks and into your home, this will result in illness and even death.

 NOTE: Technical Safety BC mandates that individual who performs furnace repair, install and service comply with local guidelines.